DataDog/dd-sdk-android/docs/rum_getting_started.md

 ### Initialize the library with application context

 In the initialization snippet, set an environment name, service name, and version number.
-In the examples below, `APP_VARIANT_NAME` specifies the name of the service that generates data.
+In the examples below, `APP_VARIANT_NAME` specifies the variant of the application that generates data.
 For more information, see [Using Tags][14].

 See [`ViewTrackingStrategy`][5] to enable automatic tracking of all your views (activities, fragments, and more), [`trackingConsent`][6] to add GDPR compliance for your EU users, and [other configuration options][7] to initialize the library.